This article was written by Barry Franklin and originally appeared on HVACClasses.org.

 In December 2013, former President Obama said that the U.S. federal government must double its reliance on renewable energy by 2020, meaning that 20 percent of its energy supplies will need to come from renewable sources.
 The reliance on green energy has several benefits, including the ability to decrease the “environmental footprint” on the plant, according to the U.S. EPA as well as to alleviate energy security issues while spurring economic growth within the U.S. Of course, this growing trend has resulted in many changes in HVAC technologies.
 Companies in the U.S. and worldwide are involved in research to create more energy-efficient traditional systems as well as new types of systems that run off alternative energies, such as geothermal or solar.
 Our list of 7 Green Technologies That Are Changing HVAC takes a look at changes in simple components as while as entire systems in HVAC.
 Still, even more improved technologies can be expected in the future as companies work toward changing this country’s reliance on fossil fuels, which in the U.S. stands at 82 percent.
 Only about 9 percent of the country’s energy supplies currently make use of renewable sources, which leaves plenty of room for change in HVAC systems.

 This product, produced by Taco, Inc., out of Cranston, Rhode Island, saves money, energy and water while delivering hot water in a timely manner.
 It involves installation of the “On Command” pump that attaches to the hot and cold water lines under a kitchen or bath fixture in a home.
 When activated, it allows the cool water being drained to circulate back to the water heater through the cold water line, allowing hot water to be delivered at any time 24 hours a day.
-A video about the pump on the Taco (pronounced Tay-co with a long ‘a’) website provides more information about how it functions.
+Schematics on the pump on the Taco (pronounced Tay-co with a long ‘a’) website provides more information about how it functions.
 The video also points out that the average home wastes around 12,000 gallons of water a year waiting for warm water.

 Chromasun, based out of North Sydney, as in Australia, makes a thermally-driven chiller that provides a low-cost alternative to conventional air-conditioning units, which are electrically driven.
 That sounds like a mouthful, but essentially these chillers make use of solar energy that, when running short, can be supplemented by natural gas.
 The company makes it own solar panels that generate a high enough temperature to drive a double-effect chiller, which it describes as its most effective system.
 The company’s double-chiller system is said to provide more cooling than comparative photovoltaic systems, and eliminates electricity costs.
 Read about one of the company’s projects in the United Arab Emirates.